 The Karma of Soldiers

-So what is a soldier to do?
-Perhaps one of the best explanations comes from Major General Ananda Weerasekera (a commanding officer in Sri Lanka who later entered the Buddhist Order in 2007) as he explained in his article on this topic:
+So, what is a soldier to do?
+One of the best explanations comes from Major General Ananda Weerasekera (a commanding officer in Sri Lanka who later entered the Buddhist Order in 2007) as he explained in his article on this topic:

 While killing may be inevitable in a long and successful army career opportunities for merit too is unlimited for a disciplined and conscientious soldier.